 Supporting USAID Impact Evaluation in Honduras

-The University of Notre Dame Pulte Institute for Global Development has been awarded a $1.2 million contract out of an activity implemented by Dexis Consulting Group for the U.S. Agency for International Development (USAID) in Honduras.
+In 2016, the Pulte Institute for Global Development was awarded a $1.2 million contract out of the Monitoring and Evaluation Support for Collaborative Learning and Adapting activity, implemented by Dexis Consulting Group for the U.S. Agency for International Development (USAID) in Honduras.

 “One of the Keough School’s goals is to connect research to policy and practice in order to help answer critical questions for development practitioners in the field,” said Scott Appleby, Dean of Notre Dame’s Keough School of Global Affairs.
 “This important engagement with USAID will lead to more informed strategy for development progress in Honduras and around the world.”